How to Clean Upholstered Chairs

 cutting strings off of a couch

-First, I simply cut the loose strings out of the couch (carefully, not pulling them when cutting).
+First, I simply cut the loose strings out of the couch cushions (carefully, not pulling them when cutting).

 removing fuzz from a couch with an upholstery shaver